-On June 25, 2004, the China Securities Regulatory Commission, or the CSRC, promulgated a set of administrative rules on the sale of mutual funds, or the Fund Sales Measures, which became effective on July 1, 2004.
+On June 9, 2011, the China Securities Regulatory Commission, or the CSRC, promulgated the Administrative Measures on the Sales of Mutual Funds, or the Fund Sales Measures, which became effective on October 1, 2011 and replaced the rules issued by CSRC in 2004.

-According to Fund Sales Measures, the activity of sales of the mutual funds, including the promotion of mutual funds, and the sale, subscription and redemption of units in mutual funds, shall be conducted by fund managers and agencies engaged by fund managers.
-Agencies engaged by fund managers to market mutual funds shall first obtain the license for the sale of mutual funds from the CSRC.
-Commercial banks, securities companies, securities investment consultation agencies, professional fund sales agencies and other agencies prescribed by the CSRC may apply to the CSRC for such license.
-In order to obtain such license, a professional fund sales agency shall meet certain requirements, including, (i) having a paid in capital of no less than RMB20.0 million; (ii) having a major investor that is a legally established legal person with three complete fiscal years or more of operation and have at least RMB30.0 million registered capital; (iii) having at least 30 employees with half of its total employees qualified to engage in a securities business, and senior management with a certain number of years of experience in funds, securities or the financial area and qualified to engage in a securities business; and (iv) not being under any investigation from regulatory authorities or be in a rectification period due to violation of any laws or regulations.
+According to Fund Sales Measures, the activity of sales of the mutual funds shall include the promotion of mutual funds, and the sale, subscription and redemption of units in mutual funds, and other related activities conducted by fund sales agencies.
+Commercial banks, securities companies, securities investment consultation agencies, independent fund sales agencies and other agencies prescribed by the CSRC may apply to the CSRC for the license related to fund sales.
+In order to obtain such license, an independent fund sales agency shall meet certain requirements, including, (i) having a paid in capital of no less than RMB20.0 million; (ii) having qualified investors (including legal persons and individuals) defined in the Fund Sales Measures; (iii) having at least 10 qualified employees to engage in a securities business; and (iv) not being involved in any material changes that have impacted or are likely to impact the normal operation of organizations, or other material issues such as litigations and arbitrations.

-Fund managers may only engage sales agencies for sale of mutual funds by way of written agreement.
+Sales agencies may only engage sales agencies for sale of mutual funds by way of written agreement executed by their headquarters with fund managers.
 The written agreement shall specify the proportion of remuneration and payment method as well as the rights and obligations of both parties.
 Fund managers and sales agencies shall charge sales expenses from investors as agreed to in fund contracts and prospectuses, audit such expenses, and record the same faithfully; fund managers and sales agencies may not charge extra expenses to investors unless otherwise agreed in the fund contracts.
 Fund managers and sales agencies may not apply different rates to different investors without disclosing the same in the prospectuses.
-Fund managers shall pay remuneration to the sales agencies as agreed in the sales agreement and audit and record such remuneration faithfully.
+Fund sales agencies may charge value-added service fee from the investors by providing value-added services that meet the requirements under the Fund Sales Measures.